Mass spectrometry: Capillary electrophoresis–mass spectrometry

 Capillary electrophoresis–mass spectrometry (CE-MS) is a technique that combines the liquid separation process of capillary electrophoresis with mass spectrometry.
 CE-MS is typically coupled to electrospray ionization.

 Ion mobility

 Ion mobility spectrometry-mass spectrometry (IMS/MS or IMMS) is a technique where ions are first separated by drift time through some neutral gas under an applied electrical potential gradient before being introduced into a mass spectrometer.
-Drift time is a measure of the radius relative to the charge of the ion.
+Drift time is a measure of the collisional cross section relative to the charge of the ion.
 The duty cycle of IMS (the time over which the experiment takes place) is longer than most mass spectrometric techniques, such that the mass spectrometer can sample along the course of the IMS separation.
 This produces data about the IMS separation and the mass-to-charge ratio of the ions in a manner similar to LC-MS.

 The duty cycle of IMS is short relative to liquid chromatography or gas chromatography separations and can thus be coupled to such techniques, producing triple modalities such as LC/IMS/MS.